ande310g/imdb/README.md

 This notebook loads in the trained model and tests it on the not seen test dataset.
 It returns the models precision based on 3 criteria MAE (Mean Absolute Error), RSME (Root Squared Mean Error) and R².
 R² is calculated in the log space if the dataset have been transformed prior, where the two others are calculated in the original number space, by transforming them back if necessary.

 # Models
+Below is quick description of the different models and their variations.
 ## Linear_Regression
+This models the dataset using a linear regression model.
 ## Lasso
+This models the dataset using Lasso which is a linear regression with L1 normalization.
+The model is trained using GridSearchCV to find an optimal alpha.
 ## Ridge
+This models the dataset using Ridge which is linear regression model with L2 normalization.
+The model trained using GridSearch to find the optimal alpha.
 ## Polynomial
+The polynomial this tries to fit a 2 degree polynomial to the dataset.
 ## Random_Forrest
+This folder trains to random forrest models, one that uses tuning for hyperparameters and one that doesn't.
 ## XGBoost:
+These models are variations of the same model, they all try and model future prediction using XGBoost.
+They all use TimeSeriesSplit to keep the temporal order for cross-validation and uses RandomizedSearchCV to find the best hyperparameters for the model.
 #### XGBoost_First_Iteration
+This model uses the target variable that is average rating times number of reviews.
 #### XGBoost_Log_Transformed
+This model uses the a target variable that is average rating times number of reviews, but the data has been log transformed.
 #### XGBoost_Number_Votes
+This model changes the target variable to be number of votes that is log transformed.
 #### XGBoost_Over_1000_Votes
+This model changes uses the target variable to be number of votes, but is only trained number of votes over 1000.
+This was to try and get a more precise model for more popular movies.
+The idea was to then create a classification algorithm, to sort them into over or under 1000 votes.
 #### XGBoost_Tweedie
+This model uses the number of votes as variable but changes the objective scoring to use tweedie, this was to try and capture a better perspective of tail of data distribution.